kulibraries/2025-09-29-ku-swc-repro/index.md

   Library Carpentry
   {% endif %}
   workshop,
-  you will need access to software as described below.
-  In addition, you will need an up-to-date web browser.
+  you will need access to an up-to-date web browser.
+We will access the Unix Shell and Git through remote computing instances and GitHub through a browser.
+You do not need to install anything on your computer.
 </p>
 <p>
   We maintain a list of common issues that occur during installation as a reference for instructors